 To sign up for your 2018 Certified Organic CSA shares in Rochester, fill out this form.
 To sign up for your share in Decorah, fill out this form.
 You can also contact us at firstname.lastname@example.org.
 See below for pricing, and know that we will accept payment plans if an up-front pricing scheme doesn’t work for your budget.

 The long-term vision of this farm is to be able to provide a diverse, resilient, full diet (fats, sweets, nutritious and delicous vegetables, and protein, all year long) from this local land.
-In the short term, our abundance is in seasonal vegetables, and we produce a small-but-growing amount of grass-fed lamb.
+In the immediate future, our abundance is in seasonal vegetables, and we produce a small-but-growing amount of grass-fed lamb and pastured pork.
 Contact us for more information about extras we’re offering this year!

 Standard Vegetable share